Capturing Conservation Moments with

 a lens and a pen.

-Haley R Pope founded TerraLens Photography LLC in September of 2013 on the acknowledgment that we are deeply and intricately connected to all life on Earth.
-We strive to draw attention to topics in science and conservation through photography and writing to encourage the responsible treatment of nature.
-We enjoy working with other companies that aim to make the world a better place for us all.
+Haley R. Pope founded TerraLens Photography LLC in September of 2013 on the acknowledgment that we are deeply and intricately connected to all life on Earth.
+I strive to draw attention to topics in science and conservation through photography and writing to encourage the responsible treatment of nature and enjoy working with companies that aim to make the world a better place.

 Creativity and exploration are essential components of both science and photography.
 Thus, my photographs and articles are guided by the people, ideas, animals, and environments I come into contact with to tell a complete and honest story.

 Haley R Pope

 From the time I was born, I was curious and imaginative.
 My family moved overseas when I was four and I grew up in Malaysia and Chile where my natural inclinations were stoked: I hung from tree branches, chased after wildlife, drank in the tropical rainstorms, and climbed mountains.